Seminar on Psychometrics I

 In each session, some of you will make brief presentations following discussions.
 Materials are partitioned into small parts and assigned to every student who needs a credit, so many of you will provide presentations in one session.

 It is necessary to prepare resumes and hand them out to all attendants.
-Resumes should be written in English or Japanese.
+Resumes should be written in English.

 Announced if necessary